ajstensland/flask-tutorial/README.md

 "rel="stylesheet" href="{{ url_for('static', filename='...') }}"
 ```

-If all of your files are in the correct place, this should run your website with
+If all of your files are in the correct place, this should run your website with the new template.

+All you'll have to do now is edit the new index.html file with your own information.

+If you're feeling ambitious, you can also copy the html from index into the other pages that we made in this demo.
+You'll also need to add links that connect all of the pages.
+If you need any help with this, feel free to ask any of the organizers.